 The Waikato River is the centrepiece of Hamilton, faithfully flowing over the centuries from Lake Taupo through to port Waikato.
 It is NZ’s longest river at over 450km.
 Waikato means “flowing water”.
 It creates the powerful Huka falls and provides power to countless houses and business across NZ owing to the many dams that exist along the river.
 In centuries past it was the main highway into central NZ, supplying towns and settlements up the river.
 Generations have swum in the river, taken their water and benefited from it’s flowing water.

 With Waikato River Explorer you can get up close and personal with the river.
 The Waikato River Explorer provides a Cafe Lunch on the 60-minute cruise.
 You will travel from the Hamilton Garden down to the Claudelands Bridge and back with great commentary on the Maori Pa sites, bridges and the nature surrounding the river.
-It’s an excellent trip to link with your visit to the Hamilton Gardens or other group activities in Hamilton.
+It’s an excellent trip to link with your visit to the Hamilton Gardens or other team activities in Hamilton.
 It is close by to all the Hamilton Hotels.

 So what are you waiting for, contact us and book a bus for your next team activity now.